 A Bentley Professor's Mentorship Helped a Student Overcome ADHD and Pursue a PhD

 Growing up, Alex Duarte ˊ19 didn’t like school and considered going into the military.
-But several things changed his plans: His mother wanted him to attend college first; he was diagnosed and treated for an attention disorder; and once in college, he took a public policy course with Bentley Assistant Professor Rob DeLeo.
+But several things changed his plans: His mother wanted him to attend college first; he was diagnosed and treated for an attention disorder; and once in college, he took a public policy course with Bentley Associate Professor Rob DeLeo.
 And now, he is heading from Bentley into one of the top social policy doctoral programs in the country at the Heller School for Social Policy and Management at Brandeis University.

 “My mom was the first person in her family to go to college so she pushed education super hard on me and my sister,” Duarte recalls.
 “When I got into a school as good as Bentley, I took that opportunity because I figured, if I’m going to school I might as well go to the best one I can.”

 At first, Duarte never imagined he would enjoy learning so much that he would apply directly into a doctoral program after earning a dual bachelor’s degree in public policy and business studies — something almost unheard of for an undergraduate, according to DeLeo.
 He admits that he had always struggled in school, connecting with only a handful of teachers who “got him.”
 One of the first was DeLeo, and Duarte vividly remembers the first course he took with him during sophomore year: GLS 230 Politics and Public Policy.

 “Even though Rob is more of a political scientist, he wasn’t afraid to blur the lines between public policy and political science,” Duarte says.
 “When we were discussing a theory during class, I would often connect it to my interest in substance use disorder and healthcare policy.”

 Interested in a Career Helping Others?